akaba/practice/design-information.md

 * Short description
 * List of N words, where N is between 1 and 10,  together with their definitions
 * List of N * 3 incorrect definitions, not tied to any particular word, where N is the number of words in the quiz.

- >To fulfill this requirement “Quiz”, “Word”, ”IncorrectDefinitions”, “practiceQuiz” and “Statistics” classes included in UML design.
+ >To fulfill this requirement “Quiz”, “Word”, ”IncorrectDefinitions” and “practiceQuiz” classes included in UML design.

 ##### 4. To remove a quiz, students must select it from the list of the quizzes they created.
 Removing a quiz must also remove the score statistics associated with that quiz.